Benefits and financial support

 - Help from the government towards childcare costs might include a certain amount of free childcare, or some money to help pay for childcare.

-- Disability Living Allowance for children is a benefit that can help with the costs of looking after a child with a disability.
+- Disability Living Allowance (DLA) for children is a benefit that may help with the extra costs of looking after a child with a disability.

 You may be able to get help with housing costs.
 This could include rent or mortgage payments, council tax and home adaptations.